dimanech/cypher/README.md

 # "Cypher machine" password generator/regenerator

-This is a simple password generator/regenerator that use cipher and site name to generate a password.
+The "Cypher machine" password generator/regenerator is a simple tool for creating and regenerating passwords.
+It operates by utilizing a cipher and a site name to generate a password.

-The concept behind this generator is pretty simple.
-You create unicode based cipher and then encrypt any string (in our case it is site name) with PBKDF2-HMAC(SHA-256) algorithm, then result mapped to [RFC1924](https://www.rfc-editor.org/rfc/rfc1924) character set.
-The final result is password string.

-This approach for password management do not require any vault to store passwords.
-The only thing that you to keep is **cipher** and **site name**.
-The tool will regenerate same password based on this 2 things.
+---

+The password generator works by utilizing a Unicode-based cipher and a site name to generate a password.
+The process of generating the password can be broken down into the following steps:

+1. Creation of the cipher: A Unicode-based cipher is created that will be used as the basis for the password generation process.
+This cipher can be any string, but it is recommended that it be a passphrase.
+2. Encryption of the site name: The site name is encrypted using the PBKDF2-HMAC(SHA-256) algorithm.
+PBKDF2-HMAC is a key derivation function that uses a password and a pseudorandom function (in this case, HMAC-SHA256) to derive a cryptographic key from a password.
+3. Mapping to the RFC1924 character set: The result of the encryption is then mapped to the [RFC1924](https://www.rfc-editor.org/rfc/rfc1924) character set.
+This character set defines a set of printable characters that can be used in a password.
+4. Generation of the password string: The final step is to generate a password string based on the mapped characters.
+This password string can then be used as the user's password for the given site.

+This password generation approach doesn't require the storage of passwords in a vault, as the only information that needs to be kept is the cipher and the site name.
+Given these two pieces of information, the password can be regenerated at any time.

 This tool inspired by [Password bookmarklet](https://github.com/dotcypress/password) and [Obliviate](https://github.com/elfenware/obliviate).